top of page

 What do we do?

-Specifically, through our home campus and satellite locations, we offer wrap-around social and community services, which include: mental health, education, job readiness, skilled trades, lifestyle coaching, medical care, substance use treatment, maternal support and protection, nutritional counseling, psychology, psychiatry, physical fitness, music therapy, alternative medicine, and holistic wellness.
+WMHO operates through multiple channels, including our home campus located on the east side of Detroit and various satellite locations established in collaboration with our strategic partners.
+These locations serve as hubs for a wide range of wrap-around social and community services, including mental health support, educational opportunities, job readiness training, skilled trades programs, lifestyle coaching, medical care, substance use treatment, maternal support, nutritional counseling, psychology, psychiatry, physical fitness programs, music therapy, alternative medicine, and holistic wellness services.

 Doctor Office